urbanwildlifeinstitute/UWIN_tutorials/README.md

 1. Title
 2. Author/s of tutorial and month & year of last update
 3. Who the tutorial is aimed at and where your resources are from (if you used any specific datasets or tutorials)
-4. List of resources use with hyperlinks
+4. List of resources used or helpful resources related to your tutorial with hyperlinks

 Here is an example header: